cdk8s-team/cdk8s/docs/getting-started/typescript.md

+---
-# Getting Started with CDK for Kubernetes (TypeScript)
+title: Getting Started with TypeScript
+---

 Let's walk through a simple "Hello, World!" example in TypeScript.